 A favourite mode of transport for locals and visitors is the bicycle, and Copenhagen has cycle paths and routes along all major streets.

-Copenhagen is well supplied with licensed taxis, operated by five different companies.
-Taxis display a lighted sign when they are for hire, and can be flagged down anywhere.
-Cycle taxis, similar to the rickshaws operating in the Far East, have also been introduced and are popular with visitors.
+Copenhagen is well supplied with licensed taxis.
+Taxis display a lighted sign when they are available for hire, and can be flagged down anywhere.
 Traffic is usually congested in the city centre and a car can be a liability rather than an asset.
-The city has a complicated colour-coded zone pay parking system in operation during business hours.

 Become our Copenhagen Travel Expert

 We are looking for contributors for our Copenhagen travel guide.
 If you are a local, a regular traveller to Copenhagen or a travel professional with time to contribute and answer occasional forum questions, please contact us.